HomeGuidesAPI Reference

 • uv

 • A compatible MCP client (e.g., Cursor).
-Note: This server runs locally, so web-based clients such as ChatGPT are not supported at this time.
+For web-based clients such as ChatGPT, use our remote-hosted server.

 To communicate with the Klaviyo MCP server, each MCP client needs specific configuration.
 Follow the steps below to get started: